Putney Library: Later development

-users and those with hearing disability aids, it was also the Winner of the Public Library Building Award 1999 in the large refurbished library category.
+users and those with hearing disability aids, and it was also the winner of the Public Library Building Award 1999 in the large refurbished library category.

 In 2021, Wandsworth Borough Council proposed that the library become a community hub, including shared workspaces and a new community cafe.

 Collection and resources

-There are over 20000 books in the library's collection and as a public library all books are free to borrow, but with limits on the numbers at any one time; there are charges for borrowing CDs and DVDs.
+There are over 20,000 books in the library's collection.
+As a public library all books are free to borrow, though only a limited amount at any one time, and with charges for borrowing CDs and DVDs.

 In 2020, the library had a book that was returned after 56 years, due back in 1964; it was sent from Athens, Greece.

-The library also has a digital collection with online reference material, that can be accessed on the library website or the Libby app, in the building there are also computer terminals with free internet access, study rooms for both adults and children, and regular reading groups and other meetings.
+The library also has a digital collection with online reference material that can be accessed on the library website or the Libby app.
+In the building, there are also computer terminals with free internet access, study rooms for both adults and children, regular reading groups, and other meetings.
 MPs and local town Councillors also hold their surgeries in rooms in the building.

 The Friends of Putney Library organise events and exhibitions in the library.